simonmichael/hledger/doc/SPEC-lots.md

   On lotful commodities/accounts, even bare positive postings (no `{}` or `@`) are classified as acquire; their cost basis is inferred from the transacted cost at lot calculation time.
 - Lot postings with a negative amount get ptype "dispose" or (if matched) "transfer-from".
+- A lot posting is also classified as an equity transfer (not acquire/dispose) when the transaction has an equity counterpart posting with no explicit lotful amounts and the posting has no transacted price.
+Negative lot postings get "transfer-from", positive ones get "transfer-to".
+This handles equity transfers: lots moving to equity (e.g. close --clopen --lots closing transaction) or from equity (e.g. the corresponding opening transaction), where the transfer happens in two separate transactions rather than a single from/to pair.

 (journalClassifyLotPostings)